All Episodes

 Increase the reward for investing in business.

-So if you lowered the top marginal tax rates, and if you're gonna run up a billion dollar stimulus or I should say a trillion dollar stimulus package, let's run it up with a tax cut.
+So if you lowered the top marginal tax rates, and if you're going to run up a billion-dollar stimulus, or I should say a trillion-dollar stimulus package, let's run it up with a tax cut.

 In fact, Reagan did, and we grew out of the deficit.

-So the people who have the money, whether it be individual venture uh capital funds or individuals themselves or companies or banks, had an incentive to start investing in business again and not zero percent treasury bills, because when you cut the taxes, they get to keep more of their return on that investment.
+So the people who have the money, whether it be individual venture capital funds or individuals themselves or companies or banks, had an incentive to start investing in business again and not 0% Treasury bills because when you cut the taxes, they get to keep more of their return on that investment.

-That would be a much better way to use the government uh deficit, if you will.
+That would be a much better way to use the government deficit, if you will.

 So I think you're on to something there, Tom.

-Mark, you're up next on the Excellence and Broadcasting Network.
+Mark, you're up next on the Excellence in Broadcasting Network.

 Hi.